 - 7. Understanding text, history, and tradition require a sophisticated grasp of historical context.
-One must canvass the relevant primary sources, secondary literature, and jurisprudence to arrive at an understanding of the scope of permissible regulation consistent with the Second Amendment's original understanding. - Amendment protections without understanding the way Americans in the Founding era approached legal questions and rights claims.
+One must canvass the relevant primary sources, secondary literature, and jurisprudence to arrive at an understanding of the scope of permissible regulation consistent with the Second Amendment. - 8.
+It is impossible to understand the meaning and scope of Second Amendment protections without understanding the way Americans in the Founding era approached legal questions and rights claims.
 In contrast to most modern lawyers, the members of the First Congress who wrote the words of the Second Amendment and the American people who enacted the text into law were well schooled in English common law ideas.
-Not every feature of English common law survived the American Revolution, but there were important continuities between English law and the common law in America.
-Each of the new states, either by statute or judicial decision, adopted multiple aspects of the common law, focusing primarily on those features of English law that had been in effect in the English colonies for generations.
-No legal principle was more important to the common law than the concept of the peace.
-As one early American justice of the peace manual noted: "the term peace, denotes the condition of the body politic in which
+Not every feature of English common law survived the American Revolution, but there were important continuities between

+English law and the common law in America.5 Each of the new states, either by statute or judicial decision, adopted multiple aspects of the common law, focusing primarily on those features of English law that had been in effect in the English colonies for generations.6 No legal principle was more important to the common law than the concept of the peace.7 As one early American justice of the peace manual noted: "the term peace, denotes the condition of the body politic in which no person suffers, or has just cause to fear any injury."
+Blackstone, a leading source of early American views about English law, opined that the common law "hath ever had a special care and regard for the conservation of the peace; for peace is the very end and foundation of civil society."